AndyCryptoDev/fast_wallet/README.md

 <img width="754" alt="image" src="https://user-images.githubusercontent.com/103894785/174499686-315bf23d-7aa4-4894-9450-a2681bbb645f.png">

-In total you will have 7 files in the folder fast_buy_sell_bot
+In total you will have 7 files in the folder fast_wallet